fluxninja/aperture/docs/content/get-started/get-started.md

 **Define a Control Point**

 Once the SDK is connected to Aperture Cloud, you can create a feature control point anywhere within your code.
-For instance, before executing the business logic of a specific API, you can create a feature control point that can control the execution flow of the API and can reject the request based on the policy defined in Aperture.
+For example, before executing the business logic of a specific API, you can create a feature control point that can control the execution flow of the API and can reject the request based on the policy defined in Aperture.